Alpine-DAV/ascent/src/docs/sphinx/developer_docs/Flow_Filter.rst

 .. #
 .. ############################################################################

+.. _flow_filter:

 Flow Filter Anatomy
 ===================
+Flow filters are the basic unit of execution inside of Ascent, and all functionality is implemented as a Flow filter.
 The full interface to a Flow filter can be found in the `Flow filter header file <https://github.com/Alpine-DAV/ascent/blob/develop/src/flow/flow_filter.hpp>`_.
 Here is a summary of the functions relevant to a filter developer: